 My name’s Victoria and I set this blog up in January 2012 to share my PhD adventure, whilst researching mental health and online social networks at the Institute of Communications Studies in the University of Leeds.
 My research explored the relationship between institutions such as mainstream media and healthcare with mental health stigma and discrimination.
 I evaluated the affordances of online social networks to create spaces where power can be negotiated, disrupted and complicated.
 I am interested in digital inclusion/exclusion and in July 2014 I was named as one of ‘five to follow on Twitter’ by The Guardian Society Professionals in relation to tackling digital exclusion.

 I’v now completed my PhD and my interests have shifted and evolved over the last few years.
 In January 2014 I set up mHabitat and nowadays I tend to ponder not just about social media, but also digital in health more generally, and so the focus of my blog has similarly evolved.
 I sometimes blog here, and I sometimes blog at mHabitat, and sometimes post to both sites.
-I am currently writing a book about the internet, digital technologies and social media aimed at practitioners supporting teens with mental health difficulties

 I regularly run workshops and speak at conferences and other events on the topics of social media and digital in relation to health and wellbeing.

 Below you can click on a link to an eBook I wrote back in 2012 about how social media is being used by people accessing and working in mental health services.
 You can check out other articles I’ve written on my LinkedIn profile.

 I co-authored an eBook Social Media in Mental Health Practice back in 2012 which you can read here.